 - Improving metabolic rate which prevents weight gain and allows you to manage a healthy weight

 Everyone has a different level of physical fitness and finding a pace that is right for you is important.
 Exercise doesn’t have to be painful; it can be fun and require minimal organization and money.
-If you have medical difficulties or are feeling pain when you exercise, it is a good idea to talk with your doctor about what type of activities are best for you.
+In fact, it’s best if you find something you actually enjoy so you can stick with it.

 Try not to do too much too fast.
 As a general rule, you should be able to hold a conversation, but not be able to sing while you are exercising.
 Remember that any amount of exercise is beneficial.
-You could start by using the stairs instead of the escalator or going for a 5 – 10 minute walk.
+You could start by using the stairs instead of the escalator or going for a 5 – 10 minute walk after dinner.
 As being active becomes easier, you can increase the time and intensity of your activity.

 Where to Go If You Want to Start Getting Active

 A YMCA or YWCA is a great place to go to work out or join a health or well-being program.
 Unlike a typical gym, the YMCA is catered towards activities and programs for young people and families.
 You could go just for a swim, take a class, and join a longer-term program or any number of other activities.

-Your local park.
 There is a good chance your local park has organized team sports.
 Joining a community team could be a fun, casual way to exercise and play your favorite sport.
 If you are worried about your ability to play the sport, these sorts of teams are usual more relaxed than a school or college team.